Open through March 1 | Akiane: A Journey of Faith Through Art — Seoul, South Korea → Visit

-Belóved Gallery is honored to partner with Faith Academy of Marble Falls, Texas, to support and judge their annual student art showcase.
+Belóved Gallery is honored to partner with Faith Academy in Marble Falls, Texas, to support and judge an annual student art showcase.
 Faith Academy’s mission is to lead students to know Jesus, grow in faith and academic excellence, and go into the world as lifelong disciples of Christ.
 Belóved Gallery exists to help people of all backgrounds experience faith through art.
 Together, we are grateful to encourage young artists as they express their faith boldly, thoughtfully, and creatively through their work.

-This year’s exhibition is inspired by Romans 12:1-2 (NLT):
+Romans 12:1-2 (NLT):

 Therefore, I urge you, brothers and sisters, in view of God’s mercy, to offer your bodies as a living sacrifice, holy and pleasing to God—this is your true and proper worship.
 (2) Do not conform to the pattern of this world, but be transformed by the renewing of your mind.